Starting & Operating a Business in Delta Township

 - New Business Checklist

-Please contact our Economic Development Office @ 517-323-8560 with any question about operating a business in Delta Township.
+Please contact our Economic Development Office at 517-816-8275 with any questions about operating a business in Delta Township.

 Planning Department to learn more.